This safari starts in Maun on the 17th April 2021 when you overnight at The Waterfront

 On the 21st April, we will go, via Baines Baobabs and driving through Makgadikgadi Pans NP and Rakops Village to Matswere Gate, entrance to the CKGR – we will have a picnic lunch at the gate before we drive another 2 hours to Deception Valley, where our staff will set up camp for 4 nights.
 From our base here we will, depending on game movements, explore as far as Letiahau to the West, Deception Pan and Valley, Leopard Pan, Sunday Pan and one day we will take a picnic lunch for a drive to Passarge Valley.

-On the 25th April 2021 we have a last early morning game drive here before driving 5 hours to Maun.
+On the 25th April 2021 we have a last early morning game drive here before driving 5 hours to Maun, taking a picnic lunch with us.
 We overnight at The Waterfront.
+Optional afternoon/evening activity is a 30 or 45 minute flight by Helicopter over the Okavango Delta, this is highly recommended.

 Our camp is set up here for 3 nights.
 We will explore as far as 3rd Bridge and Paradise Pools on our game drives whilst here.

-On the 29th April we have a ;ast Moremi Game drive while our camp is packed, before driving out of Moremi at North Gate.
-We will fill our water trailer at the gate and then drive through Khwai Village to our site at Magotho, near the Khwai River.
+On the 29th April we have a last Moremi Game drive while our camp is packed, before driving through Moremi to a site near Hippo Pools close to the Khwai River.

-Cost pp sharing luxury walk in Sahara Tents US$7,300 inc 3 night B & B Waterfront
+Cost pp sharing in luxury walk in Sahara Tents US$6,300 inc 3 night B & B Waterfront and 12 nights safari nights